fygar256/general-assembler-axx/README.md

 axx.py is a general assembler that generalizes assemblers.

 The execution platform is not dependent on a specific processing system.
 It is also set to ignore chr(13) at the end of lines in DOS files.
-I think it will work on any processing system that runs python.
+It will work on any processing system that runs python.

-I think axx can process assembly for any processor if you prepare pattern data, but it does not support the practical functions that a dedicated assembler has.
+axx can process assembly for any processor architecture if you prepare pattern data, but it does not support the practical functions of dedicated assemblers.
 The current version is a trial implementation.
-I also intend to implement the practical functions of a dedicated assembler in the future.
+I also intend to implement the practical functions of dedicated assemblers in the future.

 Also, because the pattern file is separate from the source file, it is possible to generate machine code for a processor with a different instruction set from a source file with one instruction set, if you don't mind the effort of coding.

-#### Usage
+#### How to use

-Use it like this: `python axx.py patternfile.axx [sample.s] [-o outfile.bin]`.
+Use it like this:`python axx.py patternfile.axx [sample.s] [-o outfile.bin]`.

 axx reads assembler pattern data from the first argument, and assembles the source file of the second argument based on the pattern data.
 If the second argument is omitted, the source is input from the standard input.